skynav/ttt/ttt-ttv/README.md

 If desired, the `--until-phase` option may be used to cause verification to stop at a particular phase, thus skipping subsequent phases.

-The following `xs:string` schema typed attributes are tested for syntactic correctness during this fourth phase:

- * `tts:color`
- * `tts:backgroundColor`
- * `tts:extent`
- * `tts:fontFamily`
- * `tts:fontSize`
- * `tts:lineHeight`
- * `tts:origin`
- * `tts:padding`
- * `tts:textOutline`
- * `tts:zIndex`

-In addition, the following similarly typed attributes are similarly verified in this phase:

- * `begin`
- * `dur`
- * `end`
- * `ttp:cellResolution`
- * `ttp:frameRateMultiplier`
- * `ttp:pixelAspectRatio`

-## Additional Semantic Tests

-A number of additional semantic constraints are tested in the fourth phase:

- * Warn if neither ttp:profile attribute nor ttp:profile element are present and `missing-profile` warning is enabled.
-(3.3)
- * Warn if ttp:profile attribute is ignored due to presence of ttp:profile element and `ignored-profile-attribute` warning is not disabled.
-(5.2)
- * Warn if 'use' attribute on ttp:profile element specifies a non-standard profile designation and `references-non-standard-profile` warning is enabled.
-(6.1.1)
- * Error if xml:base on ttp:features is not absolute.
-(6.1.2)
- * Error if xml:base on ttp:features is specified and is not the TT Feature Namespace.
-(6.1.2)
- * Error if absolutized feature designation doesn't conform to feature-designation defined in D.1.
-(6.1.3)
- * Error if absolutized feature designation is not a known standard designation.
-(6.1.3)
- * Error if xml:base on ttp:extensions is not absolute.
-(6.1.4)
- * Warn if xml:base on ttp:extensions is specified, is not TT Extension Namespace, and `references-other-extension-namespace` warning is enabled.
-(6.1.4)
- * Error if absolutized extension designation doesn't conform to extension-designation defined in E.1.
-(6.1.5)
- * Error if absolutized extension designation is not a known standard designation.
-(6.1.5)
- * Warn if absolutized extension designation is in Other Extension Namespace and `references-non-standard-extension` warning is enabled.
-(6.1.5)
- * Warn if ttp:profile attribute specifies a non-standard profile designation and `references-non-standard-profile` warning is enabled.
-(6.2.8)
- * Error if style attribute IDREF does not reference a style element.
-(8.2.1)
- * Error if style attribute IDREF references a style element that is not a descendant of styling element.
-(8.2.1)
- * Warn if same IDREF appears more than once in specified tts:style attribute without intervening IDREF and `duplicate-idref-in-style-no-intervening` warning is not disabled.
-(8.2.1)
- * Warn if same IDREF appears more than once in specified tts:style attribute and `duplicate-idref-in-style` warning is enabled.
-(8.2.1)
- * Error if tts:extent attribute uses a negative length value.
-(8.2.7)
- * Error if tts:extent on root (tt) element specifies non-pixel unit for either width or height.
-(8.2.7)
- * Warn if tts:fontFamily attribute uses quoted generic family name and `quoted-generic-font-family` warning is enabled.
-(8.2.8)
- * Error if tts:fontSize attribute uses a negative length value.
-(8.2.9)
- * Error if tts:fontSize attribute uses different units when two length expressions are specified.
-(8.2.9)
- * Error if tts:lineHeight attribute uses a negative length value.
-(8.2.12)
- * Warn if tts:opacity attribute uses a legal xs:float value outside the range [0,1] and `out-of-range-opacity` warning is not disabled.
-(8.2.13)
- * Warn if tts:origin attribute uses a negative length value and `negative-origin` warning is enabled.
-(8.2.14)
- * Error if tts:padding attribute uses a negative length value.
-(8.2.16)
- * Error if tts:textOutline attribute uses a negative length value for thickness or blur radius.
-(8.2.20)
- * Error if loop in sequence of chained style references.
-(8.4.1.3)
- * Error if region attribute IDREF does not reference a region element.
-(9.2.1)
- * Error if ttp:clockMode is smpte, ttp:markerMode is discontinuous, and an otherwise well-formed dur attribute is specified.
-(10.2.3)
- * Error if time expression expressed as clock-time and minutes are greater than 59 (10.3.1)
- * Error if time expression expressed as clock-time and seconds (including fractional part) are greater than 60 (10.3.1)
- * Error if time expression expressed as clock-time and frames are not less than frame rate.
-(10.3.1)
- * Error if time expression expressed as clock-time and sub-frames are not less than sub-frame rate.
-(10.3.1)
- * Error if time expression uses frame component or `f` metric when tts:timeBase is clock.
-(10.3.1)
- * Error if set element specifies zero or more than one style attribute.
-(11.1.1)
- * Warn if ttm:agent element does not contain a ttm:name child and `missing-agent-name` warning is not disabled.
-(12.1.5)
- * Warn if ttm:agent element does not contain a ttm:actor child when type='character' and `missing-agent-actor` warning is not disabled.
-(12.1.5)
- * Error if ttm:actor element's agent attribute does not reference a ttm:agent element.
-(12.1.7)
- * Error if ttm:actor element's agent attribute does not reference a significant ttm:agent element.
-(12.1.7)
- * Error if ttm:agent attribute IDREF does not reference a ttm:agent element.
-(12.2.1)
- * Error if ttm:agent attribute IDREF does not reference a significant ttm:agent element.
-(12.2.1)
- * Warn if same IDREF appears more than once in specified ttm:agent attribute and `duplicate-idref-in-agent` is enabled.
-(12.2.1)
- * Warn if same token appears more than once in specified ttm:role attribute and `duplicate-role` warning is not disabled.
-(12.2.2)
- * Warn if ttm:role attribute references "x-" extension role and `references-extension-role` warning is enabled.
-(12.2.2)
- * Error if unknown attribute in TT Metadata Namespace specified on any element.
- * Error if TT Metadata Namespace attribute specified on element where it is not explicitly permitted.
- * Error if unknown attribute in TT Parameter Namespace specified on any element.
- * Error if TT Parameter Namespace attribute specified on element where it is not explicitly permitted.
- * Error if unknown attribute in TT StyleMetadata Namespace specified on any element.
- * Error if TT Style Namespace attribute specified on element where it is not explicitly permitted.

-If one of the **smpte** verification models applies, a number of additional semantic constraints are tested in the fourth phase:

- * Error if smpte:backgroundImage specifies a local fragment that does not reference a smpte:image element.
- * Warn if smpte:backgroundImage references a non-local image and `references-external-image` warning is enabled.
- * Error if smpte:backgroundImageHorizontal attribute specifies value that is not `left|center|right` or doesn't conform to the TTML \<length\> syntax.
- * Error if smpte:backgroundImageHorizontal attribute uses a negative length value.
- * Error if smpte:backgroundImageVertical attribute specifies value that is not `top|center|bottom` or doesn't conform to the TTML \<length\> syntax.
- * Error if smpte:backgroundImageVertical attribute uses a negative length value.
- * Error if smpte:data element's immediate ancestor is not tt:metadata.
- * Error if smpte:data element's content does not conform to Base64 encoding, ignoring XML whitespace.
- * Error if smpte:data element's datatype attribute is not a standard datatype or private ('x-' prefixed) datatype.
- * Error if smpte:image element's immediate ancestor is not tt:metadata.
- * Error if smpte:image element's content does not conform to Base64 encoding, ignoring XML whitespace.
- * Error if smpte:information element's immediate ancestors are not tt:metadata and tt:head.
- * Error if smpte:information element appears more than once in document.
- * Error if unknown element in some SMPTE-TT Namespace is specified.
- * Error if unknown attribute in some SMPTE-TT Namespace is specified on any element.
- * Error if SMPTE-TT Namespace attribute specified on element where it is not explicitly permitted.
- * Error if SMPTE attribute is empty, all whitespace, or whitespace padded (unless explicitly permitted).

-If the **nflxtt** verification models applies, a number of additional semantic constraints are tested in the fourth phase:

- * Error if document encoding is not UTF-8.
- * Error if root element is not tt:tt.
- * Error if tt:tt element does not specify ttp:profile attribute.
- * Error if ttp:profile attribute is not `http://www.netflix.com/ns/ttml/profile/nflx-cc` or `http://www.netflix.com/ns/ttml/profile/nflx-sdh`.
- * Error if tt:tt element does not specify ttp:cellResolution attribute and a cell (c) unit is used in document.
- * Error if tt:tt element does not specify ttp:extent attribute and a pixel (px) unit is used in document.
- * Error if tt:tt element does specify ttp:markerMode attribute.
- * Error if tt:head element is missing.
- * Error if tt:body element is missing.
- * Error if tt:region element specifies tts:overflow attribute.
- * Error if tt:region element specifies tts:origin attribute with value other than `10% 10%` when profile is `http://www.netflix.com/ns/ttml/profile/nflx-sdh`.
- * Error if tt:region element specifies tts:extent attribute with value other than `80% 80%` when profile is `http://www.netflix.com/ns/ttml/profile/nflx-sdh`.
- * Error if smpte:image element is present.
- * Error if smpte:backgroundImage attribute is present.
- * Error if smpte:backgroundImageHorizontal attribute is present.
- * Error if smpte:backgroundImageVertical attribute is present.
- * Error if smpte:backgroundImageVertical attribute is present.
- * Error if \<length\> expression uses em unit.
- * Error if computed geometry of a region is not contained in root container (requires specifying `tts:extent` on `tt:tt` or specifying `--external-extent``).

 ## Verification Model

 A verification *model* includes the following information: